-PTF values supporting teachers and staff by providing meals and snacks and facilitating the room parent program.
+PTF values supporting teachers and staff by providing meals and snacks in addition to other acts of support and care as needs arise.

 At the beginning of each year, a volunteer fair is held for parents/grandparents to learn about opportunities to become involved at Providence.
 Being generous with a gift as valuable as time will minister to all Providence families and will aid everyone in serving the students, staff, and the Lord more efficiently.
 Everyone is PTF!